Gun show loophole: Government studies and positions

-Firearm tracing starts at the manufacturer or importer and typically ends at the first private sale regardless if the private seller later sells to an FFL or uses an FFL for background checks.
 A 1997 report by the National Institute of Justice based on self-reported survey responses by convicted criminals found that fewer than 2% of convicted criminals said they bought their firearm at a flea market or gun show.
 About 12% said they purchased it from a retail store or pawnshop, and 80% said they bought it from family, friends, or an illegal source.
 A 2019 study by the Bureau of Justice Statistics found that fewer than 1% of prison inmates who responded to a survey said they obtained a firearm at a gun show (0.8%).